dhrubo55/personal-blog/content/posts/day88.md

 relative = false
 +++

-Following up on my explorations into Java I recently tackled a fascinating project integrating Generative AI for a practical business need: transcribing audio files accurately, across multiple languages, and with specific formatting requirements.
+As part of my ongoing Java explorations, I recently tackled a practical project that hit the sweet spot between business needs and cutting-edge tech.
+The challenge?
+Building a system to transcribe audio files across multiple languages with specific formatting requirements.

-The core task involved processing audio recordings to generate accurate text transcripts.
-However, the requirements went beyond simple speech-to-text.
-I needed speaker diarization (identifying who spoke when), handling multiple languages (English plus about five others), specific formatting for numbers and dates, and a way to flag potentially unclear sections.
-I chose Google Cloud's Vertex AI, specifically leveraging the power of the Gemini 1.5 model, orchestrated within a Spring Boot application.
+This wasn't just about converting speech to text.
+The system needed to identify different speakers, handle six different languages, format numbers and dates properly, and flag sections that might need human review.
+Given these requirements, I decided to leverage Google Cloud's Vertex AI with Gemini 1.5, all orchestrated through a Spring Boot application.

 ### The Challenge: Beyond Simple Speech-to-Text

-Standard transcription services often provide raw text, but our use case demanded more structure and nuance:
+Most off-the-shelf transcription tools give you a wall of text and call it a day.
+Our requirements were much more nuanced:

-1.  **Multilingual Support**: The system had to reliably transcribe audio in several languages.
+1.  **Multilingual Support**: The system had to handle English plus five other languages without missing a beat.
-2.  **Speaker Diarization**: Identifying speaker changes and labeling them consistently (e.g., "Speaker A:", "Speaker B:") was crucial for readability.
+2.  **Speaker Diarization**: We needed clear labels showing who was talking when (e.g., "Speaker A:", "Speaker B:"), which is surprisingly hard to get right.
-3.  **Specific Formatting**: Timestamps at speaker changes, language-specific number/date formats were required.
+3.  **Specific Formatting**: Each transcript needed timestamps at speaker changes and language-appropriate number/date formats.
-4.  **Handling Imperfections**: Marking inaudible sections and managing overlapping speech gracefully was necessary.
+4.  **Handling Imperfections**: Real-world audio has issues - background noise, people talking over each other, mumbling.
+The system needed to handle these gracefully.
-5.  **Quality Assessment**: I needed a mechanism, even if basic, to gauge the confidence level of the transcription for potential human review.
+5.  **Quality Assessment**: We needed some way to flag transcriptions that might need human review.

 ### Architecture: A Spring Boot & Google Cloud Symphony

-I designed a flow orchestrated by our Spring Boot backend:
+I built a workflow that looks something like this:

 ![Architecture](https://res.cloudinary.com/dlsxyts6o/image/upload/v1746182920/spring-boot-gemini-audio-transcription.png)

-1.  **Audio Ingestion & Preparation**: The backend receives audio files (potentially triggered by a frontend action or a batch process).
-It converts these files into the FLAC format, which is well-suited for transcription tasks.
+1.  **Audio Ingestion & Preparation**: The backend receives audio files and converts them to FLAC format.
+I chose FLAC because it preserves audio quality while keeping file sizes manageable.
-2.  **Cloud Storage**: The processed FLAC files are uploaded to a Google Cloud Storage (GCS) bucket.
-GCS acts as a staging area, allowing Gemini 1.5 to access potentially large audio files efficiently using their GCS URIs.
+2.  **Cloud Storage**: These FLAC files get uploaded to Google Cloud Storage.
+This step is crucial - it lets Gemini access potentially large audio files without timing out or hitting memory limits.
-3.  **Vertex AI & Gemini 1.5**: The Spring Boot application makes requests to the Vertex AI API, pointing Gemini 1.5 to the GCS URI of the audio file.
-Crucially, the request includes a carefully crafted prompt to guide the transcription process.
+3.  **Vertex AI & Gemini 1.5**: Our Spring Boot app calls Vertex AI, pointing Gemini to the audio file's location.
+The magic happens in the prompt we send along with this request (more on that in a bit).
-4.  **Processing & Storage**: Gemini processes the audio based on the prompt.
-The resulting transcript is received by the Spring Boot application, which then parses it, potentially flags it based on confidence scores, and stores the structured data (transcript, speaker labels, timestamps, flags) in our application database.
+4.  **Processing & Storage**: Once Gemini does its thing, we parse the response, add our own confidence scoring, and store everything in our database.
-5.  **Notification/Feedback**: For user-initiated requests, the system provides feedback (success/failure) asynchronously.
+5.  **Notification/Feedback**: For user-triggered transcriptions, we send back success/failure notifications.

-Using GCS as an intermediary decouples the upload process from the transcription request and leverages Vertex AI's ability to handle large inputs directly from storage.
+Using GCS as the middleman was a bit of extra work, but it paid off by making the system more robust when handling larger files.

 ### Harnessing Gemini 1.5

-Gemini 1.5's strength lies in its large context window and multimodal capabilities, making it suitable for processing long audio files directly via GCS URIs.
+Gemini 1.5's massive context window and multimodal capabilities made it perfect for handling audio files directly via GCS URIs.

 #### Prompt Engineering for Precision

-Getting the desired output required careful prompt engineering.
-A simple "transcribe this" wouldn't suffice.
-I iterated to develop a detailed prompt structure:
+This was the trickiest part of the whole project.
+Just saying "hey, transcribe this" wasn't going to cut it.
+After many iterations, I landed on this prompt structure:

 ```text
 Please accurately transcribe this audio recording with high attention to detail. %1$s is the preferred language if specified.